Cydnirn/electron-express/README.md

-# React + TypeScript + Vite + Proton
+# React + TypeScript + Vite + Electron

-Practice for React Fullstack app with Express launch using Proton for desktop deployment
+Practice for React Fullstack app with Express launch using Electron for desktop deployment